In this article:

 Caution: The little acid-filled hairs on raw nettle leaves sting your skin to cause a rash or induce an allergic reaction if eaten raw.
 However, if dipped briefly in boiling water (blanching) or dried out by a heat source, then this plant should not cause any rash or pain when touched or eaten.

 Commercial and Non-Nutritional Uses of Stinging Nettle

 Aside from being a food and supplement source, stinging nettle has also found several uses in other industries.

-For example, fibers from the stem and other less nutritional parts of the plant are processed to be a more durable version of cotton to make fabric.
-This plant is also chemically treated to make fabric dyes.
+Fibers from the stem and other less nutritional parts of the plant are processed to be a more durable version of cotton and are also chemically treated to make fabric dyes.

 Preparation of Stinging Nettle

 To enjoy this surprising nutritional jewel, you must clean them, especially all the little needles full of formic acid that “sting.”
 This can be done in a few ways.

 In this method, the outer coating of the plant is softened enough to be removed.

 To blanch stinging nettle:

 - While the water is boiling, carefully dip the leaves and let them soak or cook for 30 seconds to 1 minute.